 The Society of Australian Sexologists was previously known as the Australian Society of Sexuality Educators, Research and Therapists or ASSERT National.
-In order to better represent the sexology, ASSERT National made the decision to re-development the organisation in 2012, which included a name change.
+In order to better represent sexology, ASSERT National made the decision to re-develop the organisation in 2012, which included a name change.
 Below is a brief history of the organisation.
-The full history can be accessed as a pdf.

 The Society of Australian Sexologists Ltd evolved from a group of like-minded colleagues that courageously stood tall in the face of society’s lack of acknowledgment of sexuality and sexual health.
 It is through their passion and identification of the need to bring those working in the area of sexual health together, and provide much needed community engagement, professional development and recognition of those involved with sexual health/sexology that this organisation was started.

 In 1977, under the leadership of Sydney psychologist Dr Greta Goldberg as the inaugural President, a small group of clinicians (Dr Derek Richardson, Dr Jules Black, Dr Warwick Williams, Dr Derek Llewellyn-Jones and others) the organisation ASSECT (Australian Association of Sex Educators, Counsellors and Therapists) commenced.